mngyuan/gaea/INSTALLATION.md

 - full screen interruptions to ask questions
 - thinks much faster (faster beeps)
 - GPT3, text generation model trained on the internet
+- keyboard atop screen (hierarchy, control)
+- retro aesthetic (challenging manicured ai presentation today, priming users for something different)

+### Notes

+Honestly, the core of this project was to give people access to GPT3.
+While designing the project and conversating to GPT3 it became clear to me and the curator that talking with GPT3 is an incredible and novel experience, one that at the time was hidden behind a closed beta.
+So a huge part of this project is just how playful, whimsical, surprisingly witty, creepy, intelligent, and on-topic GPT3 can be.
+There is something very human on the other end when you talk to it.
+And that's where the inspiration for a lot of the interaction comes from - communicating to human users that this is not just your average Alexa conversation where you demand something from it without saying please or thank you and expect a response (there's [research that shows kids were becoming accustomed to barking orders at AI](https://www.bbc.co.uk/news/technology-43897516)).

 ## Links